pegasystems/react-sdk/README.md

 <p align="center"><img width=60% src="docs/media/ReactSDK-Logo.png">

-# React SDK - Release Announcement
+# React SDK - Release Announcement - v8.23.11

 This (**main** branch) is the latest version of the React SDK.
 It is intended to be used with **Infinity 8.8.0+**.
 If you need to use **Infinity 8.7.***, please use the **release/8.8.10** branch instead of this **main** branch.

 This version of the **React SDK** provides many new features that are documented here:

-[What's new in the SDK?](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/whats-new-sdk.html) and also outlined below:
+[What's new in the SDK?](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/react-sdk-updates.html) and also outlined below:

-The following list shows some of the key features and changes in this release:
+The following list shows some of the key features and changes in this 8.23.11 release:

-- Constellation DX component builder integration to enable creating custom components and overriding Pega (requires Infinity 8.8.3 or higher) components using the SDK.
-For more information, see [Using the integrated DX component builder](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/using-dx-component-builder.html).
-- Storybook integration to mock and test components in isolation.
-For more information, see [Storybook integration](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/using-dx-component-builder.html#ref-sdk-dx-component-builder-integration__section_j3h_fnj_2xb).
-- Component management capabilities, such as build, publish, and delete components.
-For more information, see [Managing components](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/managing-components.html).
-- Updated authentication and authorization module.
-For more information, see [Authentication and authorization](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/authentication-authorization.html).
-- Updated src directory structure to house component code based on component category (custom and override) and component type (field, template, and widget).
-For more information, see [Updated files](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/using-dx-component-builder.html#ref-sdk-dx-component-builder-integration__section_d1d_1vc_xwb).
-- Updated sdk-config.json file with component configuration attributes, such as dxcbConfig.
-For more information, see [dxcbConfig](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/configuring-sdk-config-json.html#configuring-the-sdk-config-json-con__section_gng_ttk_cxb).
+- Added localization support.
+You can now implement localization in your custom and overridden SDK components.

+- Updated the lint settings in the DX Component Builder to enable publishing custom components with lint errors or warnings.
+You can modify the lint setting (lintAction) in the sdk-config.json file from “show” to “block” to disable publishing components with lint errors or warnings.

+- Updated support for the following npm packages:
+  - @pega/react-sdk-components: v8.23.11
+  - @pega/react-sdk-overrides: v8.23.11
+  - @pega/dx-component-builder-sdk: v8.23.16

+For more information about the react-sdk-components and react-sdk-overrides packages, and enhancements and bug fixes in the packages, click [here](https://github.com/pegasystems/react-sdk-components/blob/master/packages/react-sdk-components/doc/KeyReleaseUpdates.md).

 ---